Christmas in Finland

 Christmas in Finland (joulu; jul) begins, as is commonplace on public holidays in Finland, on Christmas Eve (jouluaatto; julafton).
 Especially the evening of Christmas Eve has become the most important day of the Christmas period, and is nowadays a paid holiday in most workplaces.
 Unlike on other public holidays, public transportation stops almost completely on the afternoon of Christmas Eve in Finland.
 The Christmas period ends on Epiphany (loppiainen; trettondedagen).

+In the BBC's 2023 article, Kinsey Gidick praises Finnish Christmas celebrations, especially the season of pikkujoulu ("Little Christmas"), which usually kicks off the Christmas festivities in Finland.

 History

-In the Finnish tradition, the Christmas period has usually been considered to start on Tuomas’s nameday on December 21 and to continue until St. Knut's Day on January 13.
+In the Finnish tradition, the Christmas period has usually been considered to start on Tuomas's nameday on December 21 and to continue until St. Knut's Day on January 13.
 This is reflected in several rhymes and jingles, such as Hyvä Tuomas joulun tuopi, paha Nuutti pois sen viepi (“Good Tuomas the bringer, bad Nuutti the taker of Christmas”).
 Prior to 1774, Finland also celebrated a third Christmas Day, the day of apostle John the Evangelist on December 27, and a fourth Christmas Day, Massacre of the Innocents on December 28.
 However, King Gustav III of Sweden cut them down to two, because the nobility and bourgeoisie believed that long holidays made the workers too lazy.
 The third and fourth Christmas Day have also been called little holidays or midweek holidays.
 The Finnish Orthodox Church spends Christmas at the same time as the Western Christianity.